-The temperature control in the driver's area is provided directly by the HVAC control unit mounted on the dashboard R.H. side.
+The temperature control in the driver's area is provided directly by the driver section of the HVAC control unit.

 Using the Up/Down type switch sets the fan speed and the speed chosen is illustrated on the window display.